New: HSA & FSA funds now accepted - use benefits before they expire. View ESA letter pricing options →

 What to include with your request

-- Your ESA letter — the full letter from your licensed clinician, including their name, license number, state, signature, and date
+• Your ESA letter - the full letter from your licensed clinician, including their name, license number, state of licensure, signature, and date.
+Attach as a PDF, not a photo.

-- Basic animal information (if requested) — species, approximate size, and vaccination records.
-You are not required to provide this proactively, but having it ready speeds the process
+• Basic animal information if they have already asked - species, approximate size, and vaccination records.
+You are not required to provide this proactively, but having it ready speeds the review.
+Do not include it in the initial request unless your landlord has already requested it.

 What not to include